CreativeInquiry/terrapattern-website/content/faq.md

 ---
 ### What's the basic idea?

-Terrapattern is a prototype that provides open-ended,  *similar-image search for satellite photos*—an open-source tool for exploring the unmapped, and the unmappable.
+Terrapattern is a prototype that provides *similar-image search for satellite photos*—an open-source, open-ended tool for exploring the unmapped, and the unmappable.
 Click an interesting spot in a map of New York, San Francisco, or Pittsburgh, and Terrapattern will find other locations that look similar.

 * **YOU** click on a "feature of interest" in a satellite image;
 * **TERRAPATTERN** returns a batch of the most similar-looking places nearby.